 No, a bail bondsman hires the bounty hunter to locate and arrest the criminal/fugitive.
 It’s possible that a bail bonds business has their own bounty hunter on staff, but typically these two jobs function separately, but in close partnership.
 The bail bondsman’s goal is to never have to use a bounty hunter.
 The goal for bail bonds companies is to charge their 10% fee and see the individual show up in court.
 When a person doesn’t show to court, it creates a risk for the bondsman where they need to pay out the full bail bond.
 The bounty hunter charges the bail bondsman 10% to locate the fugitive.
 9 out of 10 fugitives are located and arrested.

-A bounty hunter is never activated as long as you show up to court on your court date.
-It’s business as usual between you and the bail bondsman if you make your court date – the bondsman makes 10% and you are free until your trial.
+Normally, a bounty hunter is not activated as long as you show up to court on your court date.
+It’s business as usual between you and the bail bondsman if you make your court dates – the bondsman makes 10% and you are free until your trial.
 If you do not show to court, and don’t have a valid reason and pre-arranged plan with the bondsman and court, you risk being chased down by a bounty hunter.
 No bail bondsman is going to accept their full loss on the bail bond, and since they only need to pay 10% to the bounty hunter, there is very little reason for them to allow you to roam free as a fugitive.
 Show up to court and avoid the risk and further legal complication.